alphagov/collections-publisher/README.md

 ## Technical documentation

 This is a Ruby on Rails application for internal use, with no public facing aspect.
-It retrieves topic information from the Content API and publishes Curated lists to the Content store.
+It retrieves information about which content is tagged to a topic or browse page from the Content API and publishes Curated lists to the Content store.

 ### Dependencies